mendix/docs/content/en/docs/appstore/modules/pgvector-knowledge-base/_index.md

 | `Key`                | This is the name of the label and typically tells how the value should be interpreted.        |
 | `Value`              | This is the value of the label that provides additional information about the chunk in the context of the given key.          |

-The **PgVectorKnowledgeBase.User** module role has read access directly to attributes the `Chunk` and `Label` entities, to facilitate easy implementation on pages where retrieved data is shown.
+The **PgVectorKnowledgeBase.User** module role has read access to all attributes of `Label` which facilitates easy implementation on pages where retrieved data is shown.

 ### 4.2 Enumerations {#enumerations}